snlp2020/snlp2020.github.io/index.md

 ## Introduction

-This course is a practical, broad and fast-paced introduction to Natural Langauge Processing (NLP). the course covers a variety of machine learning techniques and their applications in NLP and computational linguistics.
+This course is a practical, broad and fast-paced introduction to Natural Language Processing (NLP).
+The course covers a variety of machine learning techniques and their applications in NLP and computational linguistics.
 The [schedule](schedule) includes for more information on the topics and course material.